etiennecollin/etiennecollin/README.md

 ## ☀️ Fun facts

 - I like to play the piano
-- To be happy, I need to keep learning (and I love it)
+- I need to keep learning to be happy
 - I love riding and modding my Floatwheel/Onewheel
 - I designed and built my own split keyboard ([see it by yourself](https://github.com/etiennecollin/wave))!
+- I really enjoyed working on this small embedded project featuring rust and an ESP32.
+[Learn more about it](https://github.com/etiennecollin/wakesp)!
 - I use [Arch](https://github.com/etiennecollin/dotfiles) and [Neovim](https://github.com/etiennecollin/nvim) btw